RT (Request Tracker) Test Submission Form Instructions

 What if I attach the wrong file or make a mistake on my RT form?

 You may respond to the RT ticket to notify SDS of an error by replying to the auto-generated email you receive right after you submit the ticket/form.
 Alternatively, you may click the link to RT within that email you receive to open the ticket and type a reply.
 When you are in RT, you may then attach an updated test if needed.
-You can also call or email SDS directly at 5-2459 or SDStesting@umbc.edu.
+You can also call us at 410.455.2459 or email us at SDStesting@umbc.edu.

 Why do you ask for so much instructor/requestor information on the form?